bgeven/AQC-left-heart-segmentation/README.md

 * area_time_curves: the population priors of the area-time curves of the LV and LA.
 * patient_0001: the segmentations of 1 cardiac cycle of 1 participant.
 Several segmentations are manually modified to showcase the effect of the post-processing step.

+## Future improvements
+* Improve efficiency of post-processing step by further adding results of single-frame QC assessment.
+* Improve efficiency of computation of GLS, mostly the calculation of the circumference of the LV.